xcaeag/MenuFromProject-Qgis-Plugin/docs/index.md

 - _Create Group_ : Layer will be added inside a group, taking the name of the menu node.

+- _Also load linked layers._ : if relations or joins are defined, the opening of a layer will be accompanied by the opening of the associated child layers.

 You can hide the administration dialog of the plugin by adding a `menu_from_project/is_setup_visible` to `false` in the QGIS INI file.
 This is useful when you deploy QGIS within an organization.

 ---